Why is Palestine Significant in Islam?

 Later, the British handed over control of Palestine to the newly formed United Nations, which proposed the partition of the land.
 In 1948, following the end of the British Mandate, the state of Israel was established.

 The ummah continues to suffer from the machinations of the Jews who have taken Muslim lands and caused corruption.
-But it is our role to use Quranic guidance to respond, using the same Islamic sources which our righteous salaf used.
-Since the time of the Prophet ﷺ the Jews have continuously schemed to destroy the Islamic state.
 Their aim is to lead the Muslim ummah astray and alienate it from Quranic teachings.
-As long as the ummah is estranged from its sources of power and knowledge, it will continue to remain weak.
+As long as we're estranged from its sources of power and knowledge, we’ll continue to remain weak.
+We need to return to utilising Quranic guidance in our activism, using the same Islamic sources used by our righteous salaf.

-May Allah bring forth righteous Muslims from our generation who utilises the Quran and sunnah to revive the ummah and reclaim the Holy Land, Ameen.
+May Allah bring forth righteous Muslims from our generation who utilises the Quran and sunnah to liberate our Muslim lands and free the believers from oppression.
+Ameen.

 _____________________